 ‘Tis the season, for social anxiety

 We were in for a big Christmas this year, 13 people in total.
 Some of whom I hadn’t yet met.
-I was given months worth of warning to prepare myself and I did all of the regular things to avoid an overwhelming rush of anxiety come D Day.
+I was given months worth of warning to prepare myself and I did all of the regular things to avoid an overwhelming rush of social anxiety come to D Day.
 The plan was that we were headed to a Xmas Eve party with family, which is an hours drive from our house.
-We would then stay in a lovely hotel for the night and arrive back to the family home in the morning for present opening and Xmas lunch.
+We would then stay in a lovely hotel for the night and arrive back at the family home in the morning for the present opening and Xmas lunch.

 All was going well until the morning of Xmas Eve.
 I woke up, started to pack for the night and decided I would vacuum before we left so the house looked nice and clean when I arrived home.
 Literally, mid vacuum I started to feel sick, my heart started pounding, I became short of breath and I had to stop what I was doing, vacuum running, I immediately stopped and sat down for about 10 minutes and performed a new breathing exercise I have recently learned.

-This is the very first time I have felt an anxiety attack start, noticed it immediately, took steps to calm myself down physically and move through it.
+This is the very first time I have felt an anxiety attack start, noticed it immediately as social anxiety, took steps to calm myself down physically and move through it.
 This is a huge step in the right direction for me.
 Rather than start going down a rabbit hole in my mind, wondering if I had some fatal and incurable food reaction which would mean I couldn’t go to Christmas, or something else equally as dramatic, I noticed it for exactly what it was and I had the remedy!
 15 mins flat and it was all over, yay.
 A Christmas miracle.

 I had been feeling a little uncomfortable about the gathering, as I do every year.
 No matter where I am or who I am with.
 Both of our families, and everyone in them, are absolutely wonderful.
-No weird racist Uncle’s and just the right amount of Dad jokes but man my mind can go to town on the anxiety at this time of the year.
+No weird racist Uncle’s and just the right amount of Dad jokes but man my mind can go to town on the social anxiety at this time of the year.
 This year, I had a plan, I was going to beat this thing.
 With a few visualisation and breathing techniques in my pocket, I had it under control.
 Because of this, I had the best Christmas I think I have ever had.
 Best one as an adult anyway.
 I wasn’t so nervous and I wasn’t in anticipation of it just all being over, I was able to enjoy myself and meet new people.
 Stress-free!

 Here it is, the magic trick.